“I’ve been able to see them ever since my first day here. They’ve always pulled the carriages. Don’t worry. You’re just as sane as I am."

 Fudge's dearest ambition is to seize control of the goblin gold supplies and that he will not hesitate to use force if need be.

-an interview with a wizard who claimed to have flown to the moon on a Cleansweep Six and brought back a bag of moon frogs to prove it;
+An interview with a wizard who claimed to have flown to the moon on a Cleansweep 6 and brought back a bag of moon frogs to prove it;

 'You see, I, unlike you, have been made a prefect, which means that I, unlike you, have the power to hand out punishments.'

 And the confusion begins.
 Are prefects allowed to dock points?
 Since the school year hasn't officially begun, points can't be taken.
 At least, that's the argument Harry and Ron made after flying the Anglia to Hogwarts in CS5.
 What kinds of punishments can prefects mete out on the train?